Delray Beach Incorrect Diagnosis Lawyer

 Contact An Experienced Incorrect Diagnosis Lawyer

 If it can be shown that a doctor has acted negligently, it can give rise to a claim for medical malpractice.
 However, in order to ensure that all the details are understood and the claim is as solid as can be, it is a good idea to contact a knowledgeable attorney who handles these types of cases.
-The Leifer Law Firm handles these types of cases routinely, and our dedicated Delray Beach incorrect diagnosis lawyers are happy to sit down with you and try to answer your questions.
+Leifer & Ramirez handles these types of cases routinely, and our dedicated Delray Beach incorrect diagnosis lawyers are happy to sit down with you and try to answer your questions.
 Call us today at 561-660-9421 for a free consultation.